 A couple of important parts here:

-2. The canvas element will go inside the body.
-It needs an id so that you can create your EaselJS stage upon initialization.
+element will go inside the body.
+It needs an id so that you can create your EaselJS stage upon initialization. - Include the scripts for Easel, Keymaster, and your own code before the closing

 Now that that’s done, you can start creating your canvas graphics.
 I won’t include all of the code here, but of course it can be found in the repo.
 The first-things-first of working with Easel is that you need to create a Stage, because your epic play – backgrounds, props, characters and all – cannot simply be placed anywhere.
 From the Easel Docs: